-- You must attend the test in the room assigned to your enrolled session (LAB 01, LAB 02, or LAB 03). - Upon your arrival, please wait outside WSC 105/106/108. - The test will take place only in these rooms. - Once the rooms are set up for the test, you will be allowed for entry. - You may only bring to your seat: - Stationary (e.g., pen, pencil, eraser) - Sketch paper (blank on both sides).
-You must return the sketch paper, signed with your name, at the end of the test. - Water bottle - A photo ID (e.g., YU card, driver's license, passport) Digital YU card (with a photo) on your mobile device is acceptable. - Mobile device (for Duo Mobile verification only) During the test, always put the device face-down. - All other personal belongings should be placed in front of the lab room. - As soon as you are seated, login into a machine (using your EECS account), and then use a web browser (e.g., Firefox) to login into the Sections E & F eClass site (using your PPY account). - First complete the quiz on academic integrity ( $\approx 1$ minute). - The written test will be opened and closed for submission during the test period. - This is a closed-book test: use of any internet resources or notes is forbidden. - You are forbidden to use any programming IDE (e.g., Eclipse) during the test.
+- You must attend the test in the room assigned to your enrolled session (LAB 01, LAB 02, or LAB 03). - Upon your arrival, please wait outside the lab room. - Once the rooms are set up for the test, you will be allowed for entry. - You may only bring to your seat: - Stationary (e.g., pen, pencil, eraser) - Sketch paper (blank on both sides).

-- In principle, there will be $\underline{\mathbf{no}}$ questions allowed during the test.
+You must return the sketch paper, signed with your name, at the end of the test.

-- TAs will not answer questions. - If really necessary, the instructor will respond to your question, but you may just be advised to read the question(s) again more carefully.
+- Water bottle - A photo ID (e.g., YU card, driver's license, passport) Digital YU card (with a photo) on your mobile device is acceptable. - Mobile device (for Duo Mobile verification only) During the test, always put the device face-down. - All other personal belongings should be placed in front of the lab room. - As soon as you are seated, login into a machine (using your EECS account), and then use a web browser (e.g., Firefox) to login into the Section E eClass site (using your PPY account). - First complete the quiz on academic integrity (≈ 1 minute). - The written test will be opened and closed for submission during the test period. - This is a closed-book test: use of any internet resources or notes is forbidden. - You are forbidden to use any programming IDE (e.g., Eclipse) during the test. - In principle, there will be $\underline{\mathbf{no}}$ questions allowed during the test. - TAs will not answer questions. - If really necessary, the instructor will respond to your question, but you may just be advised to read the question(s) again more carefully.